Guilherme Espírito Santo: Club

 Born in Lisbon, of São Toméan descent, Espírito Santo moved to Luanda at the age of 8, and joined the local Benfica delegation, Sport Luanda e Benfica.
 A fast and agile footballer, his performances led him to being call up to Benfica at age 16, to replace his idol — Vítor Silva – as centre forward.
 He made his debut on 10 January 1937, still age 17, in a 2–1 win against Vitória de Setúbal, scoring both goals from Benfica.

-His 23 goals in two seasons, help the club achieve a three-peat, with Espírito Santo assisting in the final two, in 1936–37, 1937–38.
+His 23 goals in two seasons helped the club achieve a three-peat, with Espírito Santo assisting in the final two, in 1936–37, 1937–38.
 A notable event in his career was match for the 1937–38 Campeonato de Lisboa, when scored 9 goals in a 13–1 trashing of Casa Pia on 5 December 1937.
 He also took part on historic reversal of a 1–6 deficit in the semi-final of the Taça Portugal against Porto on 18 June 1939, scoring twice in a 6–0 win.

 In 1941, he suffered a serious medical condition that sideline him for two whole seasons, only reappearing on 6 February 1944.
 Moved to the right wing, Espírito Santo helped the club win two more league titles, and two Portuguese Cups, scoring over 50 goals in the process.
 He retired in 1950, playing his last match on 13 November 1949, with 211 matches and 152 goals scored.
 For his services, the club awarded him with the Aguia de Ouro (Golden Eagle) medal, and the Olympic Committee of Portugal, with a Fair Play medal.

 He had a short stint as manager in the late seventies, managing C.D.
 Montijo in the final matches of the 1976–77 season, as well Quimigal do Barreiro for two seasons on the second level.

 He died in Lisbon on 25 November 2012, at age 93.

 International

-Espírito Santo represented the Portugal National Football Team on 8 games, with his first cap arriving on 28 November 1937, in 2–1 win against Spain in Vigo.
+He was the first black player to be capped for Portugal.
+Espírito Santo represented his country on 8 games, with his first cap arriving on 28 November 1937, in 2–1 win against Spain in Vigo.
 He sole goal came on 9 January 1938, in a 4–0 win against Hungary, and was last capped on 21 April 1945, in an away loss against Switzerland.